Goose Creek Memorial High School

 Goose Creek Memorial High School is a public high school in an unincorporated area of Harris County, Texas, United States, and is located north of Baytown.
 Goose Creek Memorial is one of the three public high schools in the Goose Creek Consolidated Independent School District and was built to accommodate the growing population of northern Goose Creek CISD.
 It was opened with grades 9 to 11 for the 2008–2009 school year, adding students in grade 12 the following year.
 In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.

 Goose Creek Memorial High School is home to the Global Business Academy and it is an AVID National Demonstration School.
 GCM offers opportunities for students to be college and career ready, including Dual Credit, welding, commercial photography, and more.

 History

 The school was built as part of the district's 2005 bond, worth a total of $220.5 million.
 The school was to open with grades 9, 10, and 11; its first graduation would occur in 2010.
 The school initially had 1,200 students and 82 teachers.
 The dedication ceremony was scheduled for February 2, 2009.

 The Goose Creek CISD board took 33 names suggested by area residents and engaged four rounds of voting.
 The most popular choices were Goose Creek Memorial, Sam Houston, and Juan Seguin, and the board selected Memorial.
 The CCISD approved the school's name on August 27, 2007.

+In 2024, Goose Creek Memorial High School was recognized as an "Apple Distinguished School", making it one of only 7 high school in the Houston Area to have such recognition.